Key person insurance

 Key person insurance, also called keyman insurance, is an important form of business insurance.
 There is no legal definition of "key person insurance".
-In general, it can be described as an insurance policy taken out by a business to compensate that business for financial losses that would arise from the death or extended incapacity of an important member of the business.
+In general, it is an insurance policy taken out by a business to compensate that business for financial losses that would arise from the death or extended incapacity of an important member of the business.
 To put it simply, key person insurance is a standard life insurance or trauma insurance policy that is used for business succession or business protection purposes.
 The policy's term does not extend beyond the period of the key person’s usefulness to the business.
 Key person policies are usually owned by the business and the aim is to compensate the business for losses incurred with the loss of a key income generator and facilitate business continuity.
 Key person insurance does not indemnify the actual losses incurred but compensates with a fixed monetary sum as specified in the insurance policy.

 Many businesses have a key person who is responsible for the majority of profits or has a unique and hard to replace skill set that is vital to the organisation.
 An employer may take out a key person insurance policy on the life or health of any employee whose knowledge, work, or overall contribution is considered uniquely valuable to the company.
 The employer does this to offset the costs (such as hiring temporary help or recruiting a successor) and losses (such as a decreased ability to transact business until successors are trained) which the employer is likely to suffer in the event of the loss of a key person.